 So, what else were the signs in those first few months that we were a match made in heaven?
-We’re obviously both morning people and he’s very tall :-).
-We’re both from NY and we’re Yankees fans (but we both dislike the cold and snow).
+We’re obviously both morning people and he’s very tall J. We’re both from NY and we’re Yankees fans (but we both dislike the cold and snow).
 We’re both technically Episcopalian and now attend a Methodist church together.
 We love to travel.
 (I feared meeting someone who would be content not seeing anywhere but here.
 Thanks to his time in the Air Force, Kim has been to far more places than I and only wants to see more!
 AND he doesn’t mind always being the driver so I never have to drive.
 Yay!
 My perfect traveling buddy!)
 We’ve both been through divorce.
-Ironically for two Floridians, we both enjoy hiking and mountains over the beach.
+Ironically for two Floridians, but we both enjoy hiking and mountains over the beach.
 We love to eat and try new restaurants.
 We are less than 1 year apart in age.
-(I’m older by 7 months, but WAY wiser.
-Lol!)
+(I’m older by 7 months, but WAY wiser.)
 Since we grew up during the same time period and in the same state, we almost always get each other’s references about TV shows, music lyrics, movie quotes, and pop culture.
 We have both always wanted to go on a mission trip.
-We’re both animal lovers, but we have a soft spot for cats.
+We’re both cat lovers.

 Amazingly enough, we’ve lived 7 miles away from each other for the past 13 years.
 A friend from my church and Bible study group lives across the street from him.
 A co-worker of mine is good friends with one of his co-workers.
 We often wish we could watch a side-by-side movie of our lives to see if, or how often, we have crossed paths.
 We shopped at the same supermarket.
 We use the same pharmacy to fill our prescriptions.
 His neighborhood is next to a park where my sons played sports.
 I attended the Blue Angels air shows and practices while he was working on the air field.
 And he did, in fact, look at the stars and wonder if the woman he was hoping for was out there, doing the same.